carpben/coding_notes/Redux patterns/redux+typescript.md

     case "ADD_TODO" :
 ```
 As soon as we type `case "` the editor has our back / is right behind us.
-At this point Typescript knows that the only possible values are `"ADD_TODO"|"TOGGLE_TODO"|"SET_VISIBILITY_FILTER"` and the editor should offer those options, and no other option, as autocomplete.
+At this point Typescript knows that the only possible values are `"ADD_TODO"|"TOGGLE_TODO"|"SET_VISIBILITY_FILTER"` and the editor will offer those options, and no other option, as autocomplete.
-This could be quite significant.
-First, action.type might be named differently `"APPEND_TOTO"` or `"CREATE_TODO"`.
-Using this method the editor tells you what you are looking for.
-Second, imagine a big project, with over a hundred possible actions.
-Wouldn't it be helpful if the editor tells you what actions will flow through the reducer, and you should consider?
+This is significant.
+Imagine a big project with over a hundred possible actions.
+Wouldn't it be helpful if the editor tells you what actions flow through the reducer, and you should consider?

-Further more, `ADD_TODO` is a "literal type".
-Together with Typescript's "Discriminated Unions" feature, Typescript can at this point recognize the exact structure of our action.
 ```ts
 	case 'ADD_TODO' :
 		action. // autoComplete will show that there is only one property - `text` of type string.
 ```
+`ADD_TODO` is a "literal type".
+Due to Typescript's "literal type" and "Discriminated Unions" features, at this point Typescript recognizes the exact structure of our action.

 ### dispatcher - traditional pattern
 ```ts